-Following on from Michael Moore’s original documentary on American politics Fahrenheit 9/11 (2004), Fahrenheit 11/9 delivers a close-up examination of the American democracy as it stands today.
+Following on from the original documentary on American politics, Fahrenheit 9/11 (2004) by Michael Moore, Fahrenheit 11/9 delivers a close-up examination of the American democracy as it stands today.
 Which, under a microscope, does not look that great.

 Moore delves deep into the thick of politics, unearthing the truth of such things as water poisoning, Trump’s condoning rather than condemning of cruel behaviour, rich white men in power, gun violence and how the Democrats dug their own grave by scrubbing the votes and electing Hillary Clinton to run for president over Bernie Sanders.

 Moore visits the city of Flint where the governor of Michigan, Rick Snyder, elected to change the city’s water source from the fresh water of Lake Huron to the poisoned water of the Detroit River.
 Why did he do this?
 Was there any good reason?
 That would be a HELL NO. Snyder did it purely for monetary gain.
 Did I mention something already about rich white men in power?
 What about OLD, rich white men in power?

 Much of the documentary is focused on the bad that has been caused by American politics but Moore redeems his country by reaching out to up-and-coming grassroots leaders, interviewing young American men and woman taking a stand against the patriarchy and the current state of their democracy.
 He shows us that there is hope, that even teenagers are taking a stand, using social media to raise awareness of gun violence in schools and throughout the States.